infosec-intern/sneaky-systemd-shit/README.md

     This is probably not too useful to hiding on a system (easier to get caught) but could be used by security tools to loudly show they were disabled

-* [being an annoying shit]
-  * systemd can manage multiple unit files at once by specifying them separated with spaces
-  * (Speculation) You can force systemd to manage other services if you name yours like them, but with spaces `ssh\ apache.service` != `ssh.service` `apache.service`

 ### Credential Access

 Techniques resulting in access to or control over system, domain, or service credentials that are used within an enterprise environment.